Groups

 To learn more about our groups or to sign up, please follow these steps:

 *Note: Adding your name to the list does not automatically include you in the group.
 A pre-group meeting with facilitator(s) may be required.
-For more information about SMHW Clinical Groups, please contact Winifred Wu at [email protected].
+For more information about SMHW Clinical Groups, please contact Errol Feria at [email protected].

 ACT Mindfully

-Join Mental Health Providers Anja Bircher, PsyD and Winifred Wu, LCSW for a 5-session group featuring skills from Acceptance and Commitment Therapy.
+Join Mental Health Provider Anja Bircher, PsyD for a 5-session group featuring skills from Acceptance and Commitment Therapy.
 Through didactic and experiential exercises, you will learn how to create meaningful changes in your life by enhancing psychological flexibility, developing self-compassion, acting from your values, and learning how to live more in the present moment.

 Space is limited; RSVP is required.
 Register through your student portal.